FAQs

 We make no guarantee when it comes to debt recovery – every situation is different.
 The likelihood that we will be able to collect on your behalf is dependent on the information available and age of the account.

-What information do I need to provide?
+What information do I need to provide to Pro Com?

 You will need to provide us with an itemized statement with a detailed listing of services performed and, if applicable, a financial services agreement or other document authorizing services, signed by the consumer.